 Marketta called Danny’s wife and offered to take the kids for a while.
 Danny’s wife refused.
 Marketta learned from her cousin that Danny’s wife had called Child Protective Services the day before the murders, pleading with the agency to take her kids and saying they weren’t safe with her.
 The agency dismissed her warning.

 After Danny learned of his kids’ deaths he was devastated.
 The prison staff put him on suicide watch.
 He felt powerless and blamed himself.

 Unable to comfort her brother like she had always done, Marketta felt powerless, too.

 Because her brother was incarcerated, Marketta had to make funeral arrangements for her niece and nephew.
-Bobby got approval from the prison to attend the funeral.
+Danny got approval from the prison to attend the funeral.
 But the indignity of being handcuffed at the service and denied a final viewing of his children was extremely painful.

 Two months after the murders, Danny was released from jail.
 He stayed with Marketta and her husband for a couple months.
 “When he got out, I could tell he was different.”
 Marketta, who struggled with depression and anxiety, could see the same warning signs in her brother.

 Danny wasn’t getting the psychological help he needed, and Marketta feared what might happen to her brother.